Make sure you know your rental rights. Our guide explains what you need to know.

-If you think your rent is too high, check the rents charged for properties similar to yours.
-If you are satisfied your rent is out of line with the market you can ask the Tenancy Tribunal for a market rent assessment.
-The tribunal will assess what a willing landlord could expect to receive, and a willing tenant expect to pay for the tenancy, in comparison with rent levels in similar areas.
+If you think your rent is too high, check the rents for your area on the Tenancy Services website.
+If you think your rent is out of line with the market you can ask the Tenancy Tribunal for a market rent assessment.
+The tribunal will assess what a willing landlord would expect to receive, and a willing tenant would expect to pay for the tenancy, in comparison with rent levels for similar properties in similar areas.

 If the landlord is asking substantially more than this, the tribunal can make an order fixing the rent, usually for a period of 6 months.

 A landlord can ask for up to 4 weeks' rent as bond.
-This must be lodged with the Ministry of Business, Innovation and Employment within 23 working days of the bond being paid.
+Landlords must lodge the bond with Tenancy Services within 23 working days of receiving it.

 A bond lodgement form is available from the Tenancy Services website.

-When the tenancy comes to an end, and there's been no damage to the property, unpaid rent or other dispute, both parties sign a bond refund form and the bond is refunded.
+When the tenancy comes to an end, and there's been no damage to the property, unpaid rent or other disputes, both parties sign a bond refund form and the bond is refunded.

 If you wish, it can be transferred to a new tenancy.
 For this to happen, a bond transfer form should be signed by you and both your new and old landlords.
-The new landlord should then send it to the Ministry.
+The new landlord should then send it to Tenancy Services.

 A landlord may ask for "option money": no more than 1 week's rent in advance as a deposit for holding a house or flat.
 It must be refunded or put towards your rent if you take up the tenancy.